-- Responses should show knowledge and understanding of the characteristics of climate change - hotter temperatures, extreme weather events, increased drought - Responses should show knowledge and understanding of the impacts on environmental systems - glacier melt, sea level rise, ocean acidification, saltwater incursions, shifting biomes, changing migration patterns, wildfires, expansion of deserts, floods - Responses should show knowledge and understanding of the impacts of climate change on individuals, communities and societies health, food security, water security, migration, mortality, ocean transport, economic development - Responses should show knowledge and understanding of how environmental and human systems are integrated and impacts on the environment leads to impact on humans
+- Responses should show knowledge and understanding of the characteristics of climate change hotter temperatures, extreme weather events, increased drought - Responses might show knowledge and understanding of the effects of climate change on environmental systems and how these are uneven in different parts of the world glacier melt, sea level rise, ocean acidification, saltwater incursions, shifting biomes, changing migration patterns, wildfires, expansion of deserts, floods - Responses might show knowledge and understanding of the effects of climate change on individuals, communities and societies health, food security, water security, migration, mortality, ocean transport, economic development - Responses could show knowledge and understanding of how environmental and human effects are uneven over space regional variations, biome variations, hemispheric variations. - Responses could show knowledge and understanding of how effects are uneven between places at different stages of development - Responses could show knowledge and understanding of how effects are uneven between genders and age groups - Responses could show knowledge and understanding of how some places and societies will be impacted similarly, e.g. gender / wealth / similarities in low-lying places